stealjs/steal-tools/doc/types/build-options.md

 @option {Boolean} [removeDevelopmentCode=true] Whether development code (code wrapped with `@steal-remove-{start/stop}`) will be removed.

-@option {Array<String>} ignore Specify modules to not include in the final output.
-For example if you wanted to load jQuery from a cdn you would provide this option:
+@option {Array<String>} ignore Specify modules to exclude in the final output.
+For example, if you wanted to load jQuery from a cdn, you would provide this option:

     {
       ignore: [ "jquery" ]
     }

 @option {steal-tools.format} format Specifies a format to transpile the dependency graph to.
-In the multiBuild all code is automatically transpiled to **amd** format.
-In [steal-tools.transform] the default is to **global**.
+In the multiBuild, all code is automatically transpiled to **amd** format.
+In [steal-tools.transform], the default is to **global**.